hlorus/CAD_Sketcher/docs/content/code_docs.md

 to inspect it.

 ### Preselection
-The addon makes great use of preselection highlighting.
+The extension makes great use of preselection highlighting.
 To achieve that the VIEW3D_GT_slvs_preselection gizmo is used which looks up the currently hovered pixel and writes the index to global_data.hover whenever the "test_select" method is called.